switch180/RiverLink-SDVoE/README.md

 1. Open this repository in **Visual Studio Code**
 2. When prompted, click **"Reopen in Container"**
 3. Run `scripts/setup` to install dependencies
-4. Run `scripts/develop` to start Home Assistant® with the integration loaded
+4. Run `scripts/develop` to start Home Assistant with the integration loaded

 The devcontainer includes:
 - Python 3.13
-- Home Assistant® 2025.2.4
+- Home Assistant 2025.2.4
 - Ruff (linting/formatting)
 - Pre-configured debugging